connexcs/docs/getting-started.md

 ![alt text][using-ratecard1]

+## Delayed BYE

-**We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message**
+We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message.

 ## Ingress Routing